arangodb/docs/3.6/backup-restore.md

 others just become slightly more exciting.
 On the Coordinator tasked with the hot backup the following is done:

-- Using the agency, make sure that no two hot backups collide.
+- Using the Agency, make sure that no two hot backups collide.
 - Obtain a dump of the Agency's `Plan` key.
 - Stop all write access to the **entire cluster** installation using a global write transaction lock, this amounts to get each local write